 - How To Pick The Best Exhaust System

 Before learning about the ins and outs of exhaust systems, you should familiarize yourself with how your engine generates power.
 First, fuel and oxygen get sucked into your engine's cylinders.
 The fuel/oxygen mix gets ignited by a spark plug, causing a small explosion inside the cylinder - a phenomenon known as combustion.
 Combustion provides the energy and torque needed to turn your wheels and move forward.
 Each explosion also creates a cloud of waste gases that would choke your engine if it stayed in the cylinders.
 The exhaust system's job is to get rid of these gases as quickly and efficiently as possible.
-Whether you install a Gibson Exhaust onto your truck or bolt a Corsa Exhaust to your 'Vette, this is a crucial system when it comes to maximizing your vehicle's power and performance.
+Whether you install a Magnaflow Exhaust onto your truck or bolt an exhaust from Borla to your 'Vette, this is a crucial system when it comes to maximizing your vehicle's power and performance.